CROSSROADS IN EDUCATION

 What is the Crossroads in Education series?

-In her position with CCPS, Dr. Grimes oversees student support services for the school division, including school counseling, school psychology, school social work, student health, Title III, Early Childhood Special Education, Head Start, Virginia Preschool Initiative and the Virginia Preschool Initiative Expansion, and alternative education.
-We talked with her about how she advocates for equity in her service to students and how she works to build “strong children” every day.
+As the Director of Equity and Student Support Services for Chesterfield County Public Schools, Tameshia Grimes supervises CCPS leaders in the areas of school counseling, school psychology, school social work, student health, Title III, Early Childhood Special Education, Head Start, Virginia Preschool Initiative and the Virginia Preschool Initiative Expansion, and alternative education.
+We talked with her about “building strong children,” and what it takes to promote equity in a large school division.

 Entering his fifth year as a teacher of record for Lucille Brown Middle School in Richmond Public Schools, Josh Bearman does all that he can to make learning real for his students.
 Whether he is taking them down to the James River for what he describes as “good old fashioned, hands-on learning,” or bringing his banjo to class, he is committed to his craft.
 We talked with Josh about how we can be more equitable in public education, and a little bit about bluegrass music.

 In his second year as Dean of the VCU School of Education, Andrew Daire is leading a school that seeks to encourage educational researchers to conduct their work with an eye on community impact and equip teachers for service in urban, high-poverty public school settings.
 We spoke with him about how teacher preparation programs are evolving and the future of community-engaged education research.

 As the Superintendent of Chesterfield County Public Schools, James Lane is responsible for overseeing the education of 60,000 students in 63 schools.
 We talked with him about the work that he does for students and educators in Chesterfield and how shifting policies have impacted those efforts.